 An enterprise can further minimize the potential for malware by using the DISALLOW_INSTALL_APPS user restriction to prevent users from installing any apps to their device when fully managed.
-DISALLOW_INSTALL_UNKNOWN_SOURCES allows an organization to restrict users to only install apps from system sources such as the Play Store.
+With DISALLOW_INSTALL_UNKNOWN_SOURCES, an organization can restrict users to only installing apps from system sources such as the Play Store.
 ENSURE_VERIFY_APPS can disable the ability to turn off app verification through Google Play Protect for fully managed devices or the work profile.